 When to pursue new products or releases.

 Where within the buyer’s journey customer experience can be improved.

-What customizations will increase market share and customer loyalty.
+What customisations will increase market share and customer loyalty.

 Common approaches to VoC surveys include:

 Focus groups are an excellent way to gather a lot of customer feedback at once.
 Segment your audience by demographic or other defining traits to drill down into what they think, feel, and believe about their experience with your brand or industry.